MarcAriasOrtiz/DataAnalysis/README.md

-# DataScience
+# SOME ANALYSIS

-Projects realized in Master during the year
+Some projects and data analysis made during my studies

 Hope you guys enjoy :D